Cambio (magazine)

 Cambio (Change) is a Colombian-based social, political and economics magazine.
-Founded with the name Cambio 16 it was later sold and Cambio in 1998 to nobel laureate Gabriel Garcia Marquez and other associates.
+Founded with the name Cambio 16 it was later sold and Cambio in 1998 to Nobel laureate Gabriel García Márquez and other associates.
 In 2006 the magazine was sold to "Casa Editorial El Tiempo", the owner of Colombia's El Tiempo newspaper.
 The magazine ceased publication in February 2010.

 Cambio returned to publication in 2022 in a digital-only format; people who have collaborated with it include Carolina Sanín.